Local Setup

 Accessing the Docker API from the local client

 The Docker container should expose an endpoint that the local client can access.
-You can test this in a browser while the container is running by navigating to http://localhost:5000/api/user/test
+You can test this in a browser while the container is running by navigating to http://localhost:5000/api/user/test.
+If you do not see "OK from User Test @ ...", see troubleshooting.

 Production Environment